Netherlands 12 min

 What if your employee hasn’t been living in the Netherlands for a full year?

-The 183 day rule, so named because the 183 days is the larger “half” of a 365-day year, means that if a worker has spent 183 days or more in a country, they are considered a tax resident for that year.
+The 183-day rule, so named because 183 days comprise the larger “half” of a 365-day year, means that if a worker has spent 183 days or more in a country, they’re considered a tax resident for that year.
+The Netherlands observes this rule.
+Workers who spend more than 183 days in the Netherlands must pay Dutch taxes.

 How payroll tax compliance software benefits your business